SDG-Den/SDG-TIPS/README.md

 ## Description

 SDG-TIPS aggregates tip files from every module's `~/.local/tips/<MODULE>/` directory and provides a CLI engine for displaying them.
-It ships with 167 general tips plus module-specific tips.
+It ships with a general tip collection plus module-specific tips from each installed package.

 ## Features